aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
-      cleanworkdir  Clean all content of all output remote folders of calcjobs. dump          Dump files involved in the execution of a `CalcJob`. gotocomputer  Open a shell in the remote folder on the calcjob. inputcat      Show the contents of one of the calcjob input files. inputls       Show the list of the generated calcjob input files.
+      cleanworkdir  Clean all content of all output remote folders of calcjobs. gotocomputer  Open a shell in the remote folder on the calcjob. inputcat      Show the contents of one of the calcjob input files. inputls       Show the list of the generated calcjob input files.